underscoredotspace/ng-isvisible/README.md

 });
 ````

-The full demo is in the demo folder.
+Please try out the [example] (https://underscoredotspace.github.io/ng-isvisible/demo/) in the demo folder.

 ##Optional Attributes
 The delay between scroll and update can be altered from the default 300ms by adding `vis-delay="[ms]"` to the `vis-outer` element.
 You can also add `vis-remove="true"` to the inner elements if you never want the visble state to be set back to false if it has been seen already.
 This behaviour may slightly speed up running.